tryton/trytond/doc/topics/views/index.rst

         * ``pre_validate``: Only for button, it contains a domain to apply on the record before calling the button.

+        * ``depends``: Only for button, it must return the list of field on which the button depends.

     .. _common-attributes-help:

     * ``help``: The string that will be displayed when the cursor hovers over